 Parents enjoyed listening, though they mainly appreciated podcasts for the benefits they offer their children.
 In general, many parents found the podcasts to be entertaining and enjoyable, although most of the parents' responses were focused on their child's experience with the podcasts rather than their own enjoyment.
-For example, many parents reported enjoying that podcasts provided learning opportunities for their child, including learning about character development, other places and cultures, and skills for a range of careers.
+For example, many parents reported enjoying that podcasts provided learning opportunities for their child, including learning about social-emotional topics such as character development and cultural awareness as well as content such as the World of Work.